 Marine-grade aluminum perfectly weathers the elements across all seasons, heats up more quickly, won’t get funky and require cleaning or chemicals when in contact with water for some time, and is lightweight for portability.

-In our GOODLAND wood-fired tub design (shown above), we added Reflectix Insulation around the aluminum tub.
+In our GOODLAND wood fired tub design (shown above), we added Reflectix Insulation around the aluminum tub to stop radiant heat loss and for winter hot tub use.
 We topped this with beautiful cedar planks to further insulate it, and in contrast with the metal, it looks pretty stunning.

-We incorporated comfortable oak recliners that can be easily removed when you’re not in the tub, preventing slime build-up and keeping the tub in low maintenance.
+We incorporated comfortable cedar recliners that can be easily removed when you’re not in the tub, preventing slime build-up and keeping the tub in low maintenance.

 Did we miss answering any of your questions about hot tub shell materials?
 Shoot us an email, we’d love to hear from you.